Cerebral cortex damage can cause serious problems, depending on the location of the injury.

 - The occipital lobe

-Each lobe holds different functions.
-Thus, damage to the cerebral cortex can cause many different issues, depending on where the injury occurred.
+Each lobe is responsible for different functions.
+Thus, damage to the cerebral cortex can cause many issues depending on where the injury occurred.

 Symptoms of Cerebral Cortex Damage

 Again, symptoms will vary based on the location of cerebral cortex damage.
 For example, an injury to the orbitofrontal cortex will look different than an injury to the primary motor cortex.
-Both of those are part of the cerebral cortex, but because they reside in different areas, they have vastly different functions.
+Both of those are part of the cerebral cortex, but have vastly different functions due to their location within the brain.

 The following are some of the most common symptoms of cerebral cortex damage, organized by injury location.